Jeff Greene: 2010 US Senate campaign

 Greene's campaign was endorsed by the Tallahassee Democrats editorial board.
-The board commended Greene for his "edge and an energy that make him want to push beyond the usual talking points", remarking, "we like the toughness he would bring to the office".

 Greene's attempt to win the Democratic nomination was, however, unsuccessful; Rep. Kendrick Meek won the primary election before losing to Republican Marco Rubio in the November general election.

 Personal life

 In 2007, Greene married Chinese Australian real estate executive Mei Sze Chan, who is twenty years his junior in age.
 Chan is an ethnic Chinese refugee from Malaysia who first fled to Australia with her family before heading to New York City after college.
 In 2009, she gave birth to their first child.
 Greene and his wife now have three sons and live in Palm Beach.
 Greene was quoted as saying, "I just wish I had met Mei Sze 20 years ago".